aluxnimm/outlookcaldavsynchronizer/README.md

 		- **Automatic:** If event is modified in Outlook and in the server since last snyc, use the last recent modified version.
 If an event is modified in Outlook and deleted in the server since last snyc, delete it also in Outlook.
 If an event is deleted in Outlook and modified in the server, also delete it in the server
 	- **Synchronization interval (minutes):** Choose the interval for synchronization in minutes, if 'Manual only' is choosen, there is no automatic sync but you can use the 'Synchronize now' menu item.
 	- **Perform synchronization in chunks** and
-	- **Chunk size** perform CalDAV/CardDAV sync in chunks with configurable chunk size to avoid OutOfMemoryEceptions, disabled by default and should only be enabled for huge resources and low memory. *(only in advanced settings)*
+	- **Chunk size** perform CalDAV/CardDAV sync in chunks with configurable chunk size to avoid OutOfMemoryEceptions, enabled by default because of lower memory consumption for huge resources. *(only in advanced settings)*
 	- **Use time range filter** and
 	- **Synchronization timespan past (days)** and
 	- **Synchronization timespan future (days)** *(only in advanced settings)* For performance reasons it is useful to sync only a given timespan of a big calendar, especially past events are normally not necessary to sync after a given timespan.
 But be aware that Outlook and Google and some other CalDAV servers calculate the intersection with the time-range differently for recurring events which can cause doubled or deleted events, so it is recommended to select a time-range which is larger than the largest interval of your recurring events (e.g. 1 year for birthdays).